GitLens Documentation

 Can I use my GitLens paid license on more than one computer?

-Yes, your GitLens paid subscription is associated with your email address, not a specific computer.
+Yes, your GitLens paid license is associated with your email address, not a specific computer.
 So you can use GitLens on as many computers as you’d like.

 Have feedback about this article?
 Did we miss something?
 Let us know!